accordproject/ergo/DEVELOPERS.md

 ##  Writing Documentation

-The Ergo project uses [docusaurus][docusaurus] for the language documentation.
+The Ergo project uses [Docusaurus][docusaurus] for the language documentation.

 Code documentation uses the following tools:
 - [coq2html][coq2html] for the compiler specification (install with `opam install coq-coq2html`)